gravitee-io/gravitee-platform-docs/docs/apim/4.4/getting-started/upgrading-gravitee-api-management/upgrade-guide.md

 You may have noticed the "trust all" configuration parameter was formerly named `trustall`, it is now named `trustAll` for consistency.
 To avoid a breaking change here both names work, but the former has been deprecated.

 ***

+## Introduction of USER_TOKEN Permission for Token Management

+Starting with version 4.4.11, there is a new permission called USER_TOKEN.
+This permission controls which users have the ability to read, create, update, and delete user tokens.

+Previously, these actions were governed by the broader 'USER' permission.
+As part of the migration from version 4.1.25 to 4.1.26, no breaking changes have been introduced.
+Users who previously had the permission to manage user tokens under the 'USER' permission will retain their access automatically.

+However, this new 'USER_TOKEN' permission gives administrators more granular control.
+They can now selectively determine which users truly need access to manage user tokens, allowing for better security and role-based management within the system.